COST-ELTeC/ELTeC-fra/README.md

 General information about ELTeC releases is available at https://github.com/COST-ELTeC/ELTeC.

-* v0.9.0-alpha (pre-release): There are now 100 novels in level 1 encoding, but some issues still need to be fixed.
-See pre-release here: [v0.9.0-alpha](https://github.com/COST-ELTeC/ELTeC-fra/releases/tag/v0.9.0-alpha) and [issues in milestone v0.9.0](https://github.com/COST-ELTeC/ELTeC-fra/issues?q=is%3Aopen+is%3Aissue+milestone%3Av0.9.0).
+* v0.9.0: There are now 100 novels in level 1 encoding.
+The corpus composition criteria are met and major bugs are fixed, but some enhancements are still planned as work towards v1.0.0.
+See: [v0.9.0](https://github.com/COST-ELTeC/ELTeC-fra/releases/tag/v0.9.0) and [issues in milestone v1.0.0](https://github.com/COST-ELTeC/ELTeC-fra/issues?q=is%3Aopen+is%3Aissue+milestone%3Av1.0.0).
 * v0.8.0 (deprecated), November 2019: The corpus contains 82 novels encoded at level 1.
 The corpus composition criteria are not yet fully fulfilled.

 ## Contributors